KoushikPraneeth/quiz-website/README.md

 # Quiz Website

 A full-stack quiz application with React frontend and Node.js/Express backend.
+Add your own questions in json format.

 ## Project Structure